 We think in order to answer this question, it is important to look at trends overall in the job marketplace.
 The employment landscape has evolved dramatically in the last ten years and is changing at an ever increasing rate.
 Roles that weren't even thought of two years ago are now common place in many companies.
 There has been a massive shift in the career landscape due to the rise in technology and advancement in information sharing.
 Sectors that have seen a dramatic change for example are both the marketing and technology areas, combining the two and creating roles such as Social Media Managers, SEO experts, Google Analytics Certified managers, etc.

-these may be the factors that attribute to them leaving their jobs.
-The main factors
+Having said all this however there are still many challenges that women face in the workplace and these may be the factors that attribute to them leaving their jobs.
+The main factors include:

 For the majority of South African companies, women in the workplace are highly regarded and respected and usually have the below in place.
 For those that don't, there are strategies that companies can implement in order to retain their talented female staff: